Polling vs Webhooks: When to Use One Over the Other

 - Rate-limit pressure

-Polling across many customers and objects multiplies API usage quickly.
+Polling across many integrations and customers multiplies request volume.

-Polling is best suited for low-urgency, high-volume, batch-oriented workflows where freshness isn't critical.
+Polling works best for low-urgency, batch-oriented workflows where freshness is not critical.

 What is a webhook?

-When a relevant event occurs, the provider sends an HTTP request to your webhook endpoint containing the updated data.
+When an event occurs, the provider sends an HTTP request to your webhook endpoint containing information about the change.

 Advantages

-Changes are delivered as they happen (or shortly after). - Lower API usage
+Changes are delivered when they occur or shortly after. - Reduced API usage

 Limitations

-Many SaaS APIs either don't support webhooks at all or only support them for a subset of objects. - Provider-dependent behavior
+Many APIs do not support webhooks, or only support them for certain objects. - Provider-specific behavior

 - duplicate events